Exchange in London

 That’s a completely personal choice, of course.
 I went to London because I love it, and because I like the accent and the culture.
 You should think about any possible languages you’d like to learn, any culture that interests you, or place that really appeals to you.
 The scholarship does vary according to the country, but, for example, you get the same amount of money for Italy and the UK, and the latter is much more expensive, especially London.

 I got around 500 euros per month (80% of the whole amount right away, and 20% after I came home).
 The scholarship depends on the country you come from too.
 That’s what Slovenian students get for the »first category countries«, so the more expensive ones.
 In general, you will need more money than what the scholarship gives you, so if that concerns you, you should go to a cheaper country.
 You might get some money from your employer if you’re an intern, but that’s not a rule (it’s more like an exception).
 It’s also very unlikely to happen in the south of Europe and much more likely to happen in the north.

 Student residence or private accommodation?

 Student residence forever.
-That way you’ll meet people, it’s even possible that they’ll put you in a flat or block with other exchange students (they did it with me) and you’ll have to try hard to be lonely.
-If you get private accommodation it’s possible you’ll end up living with people who are older and working full-time or just with people who, you know, already have a life and don’t need you in it.
+This way you’ll meet people!
+It’s even possible that they’ll put you in a flat or block with other exchange students.
+That’s what happened in my case, and I wouldn’t be able to be lonely even if I tried.
+If you get private accommodation, it’s possible you’ll end up living with people who are older and working full-time.
+Or just with people who, you know, already have a life and don’t need you in it.
 In case you’re going to England, you’ll get a single room, and I think that’s the case in many other countries too (not in mine, though).